gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/the_gnat_compilation_model.rst

-The first two declarations are equivalent: in both cases the default C++ constructor is invoked (in the former case the call to the constructor is implicit, and in the latter case the call is explicit in the object declaration). ``Obj3`` is initialized by the C++ non-default constructor that takes an integer argument, and ``Obj4`` is initialized by the non-default C++ constructor that takes two integers.
+The first two declarations are equivalent: in both cases the default C++ constructor is invoked (in the former case the call to the constructor is implicit and in the latter case the call is explicit in the object declaration). ``Obj3`` is initialized by the C++ non-default constructor that takes an integer argument and ``Obj4`` is initialized by the non-default C++ constructor that takes two integers.

-Let us derive the imported C++ class in the Ada side.
+Let's derive the imported C++ class in the Ada side.
 For example:

 .. code-block:: ada